Serving all people by providing personalized health and wellness through exemplary care, education and research.

-If you are severely overweight, obesity surgery may be an option for you.
+If you are severely overweight, obesity surgery may be a choice for you.
 Obesity surgery is also called bariatric surgery.
-Your doctor may recommend it if you have a body mass index (BMI) higher than 40.
+Your healthcare provider may recommend it if you have a body mass index (BMI) higher than 40.
 A BMI of greater than 40 typically means that you are about 100 pounds overweight.
-One of the newer options for bariatric surgery is called laparoscopic sleeve gastrectomy (LSG).
+One of the newer choices for bariatric surgery is called laparoscopic sleeve gastrectomy (LSG).

 This surgery takes out the part of your stomach that curves outward, called the fundus.
 After the fundus is taken out, your surgeon will close the rest of your stomach into a tube shape that looks like a banana or the sleeve of your shirt, hence the name "sleeve gastrectomy."
 Because you will have a much smaller stomach, you will fill up quickly at mealtimes and eat less.